thegetty/quire-docs/content/guide/install-uninstall.md

     This command installs c++ 2015 build tools and python 2 required for node-gyp.
 The process will take some time and you'll see the prompt with the name of your computer and your username once it's complete.

-6. Continue using PowerShell, but this time it's not required to run it as administrator (you can close the administrator window and open a new one) and type the following command to download **Quire CLI** to your computer from GitHub:
+6. The **Quire CLI** ({{< q-glossary "command-line interface" >}})is the core of Quire.
+It is used for creating, previewing, and outputting projects.
+You can learn more about the Quire CLI in the ["Quire CLI Commands"](https://gettypubs.github.io/quire/guide/quire-cli/) chapter of our guide.
+To download Quire CLI to your computer from GitHub, continue using PowerShell, but this time it's not required to run it as administrator (you can close the administrator window and open a new one).
+Type the following command:

     ```tx
     git clone https://github.com/gettypubs/quire-cli